-Acquisition of real estate in Switzerland by foreign citizens:
+Acquisition of real estate in Switzerland by foreign citizens

-In summary, the following persons are not concerned by the restriction on acquisition of real estate:
+The following persons are not concerned by the restriction on acquisition of real estate:

 - Swiss citizens, including those who have double nationality, residing in Switzerland or abroad;

-- Nationals of a country which is an EU or a EFTA member who have a residence in Switzerland (i.e. a temporary residence (B-Permit) or a permanent residence permit (C-Permit));
+- Nationals of a country which is an EU or a EFTA member who have a residence in Switzerland (i.e. a temporary residence (B-Permit) or a permanent residence permit (C-Permit);

 Companies which have their registered office abroad as well as legal entities or companies having no legal personality or controlled by persons abroad are also regarded as “persons residing abroad.

-b) Real estate properties subject to authorisation
+Real estate properties subject to authorization

-c) Acquisition of real estate within the meaning of Swiss federal law
+Acquisition of real estate within the meaning of Swiss federal law

-3. Authorisation procedure and Grounds for “green-light” authorisation
+Authorization procedure and Grounds for “green-light” authorization

 The acquisition of real estate for which prior permission is required may be authorized only on grounds provided for in the Swiss legislation and, as appropriate, in cantonal legislation.

-A person residing abroad can request thus the authorisation to acquire a holiday dwelling or hotel condominium unit in the above-mentioned regions.
+A person residing abroad can request thus the authorization to acquire a holiday dwelling or hotel condominium unit in the above-mentioned regions.
 This acquisition may however only be made by individuals in their own name and under no circumstances through a company.
 Moreover, the dwelling must be in a place designated by the cantonal authorities as a holiday resort.

-As a general rule, the net floor space and the surface area of a holiday home or a flat in an apartment hotel must not exceed 200 m2 and 1’000 m2 respectively.
-In accordance with the consistent practice, larger areas are authorised automatically on proof of additional need up to 250 m2 and 1’500 m2 respectively.
+As a general rule, the net floor space and the surface area of a holiday home or a flat in an apartment hotel must not exceed 200m² and 1’000m² respectively.
+In accordance with the consistent practice, larger areas are authorised automatically on proof of additional need up to 250m² and 1’500m² respectively.
 In exceptional cases, the limits may even be higher.

-authorisation is given by the cantonal authority of the region where the real estate is located.
-The authorisation is issued subject to the satisfaction of the above-mentioned conditions.
+Authorization is given by the cantonal authority of the region where the real estate is located.
+The authorization is issued subject to the satisfaction of the above-mentioned conditions.
 Note that the cantons and tourism-oriented municipalities may add their own restrictions/conditions to ensure that the real estate is indeed used for the purpose cited by the buyer (e.g. the authority may specify a prohibition to resell the acquired real property within a certain period of time).

 For further information and/or study of your specific situation, we kindly invite you to contact:

-Olivier Ducrey (+41 22 707 98 05) of the law firm Baker & McKenzie Geneva, 5 rue Pedro-Meylan, 1208 Geneva, Switzerland.
+Olivier Ducrey (+41 22 707 98 05; email@example.com) of the law firm Baker & McKenzie Geneva, 5 rue Pedro-Meylan, 1208 Geneva, Switzerland.